raulcano/docker-ip2tor-shop/README.md

 If you want to start fresh, delete that directory, next time we run “docker compose up”, it will be downloaded.

 # Shop class diagram
-This is a complex system that has plenty of classes and elements carefully working together to make things work.
+This is a complex system that has plenty of classes and elements carefully working together.
 In order to help me understand the role and relationships of all moving parts, I created the following class diagram.
 It is not exact or perfectly complete, as I have reverse engineered it as needed, but it has the most relevant aspects.

 ![IP2Tor class diagram](images/ip2tor_shop_class_diagram.png)